OXID-eSales/oxideshop-user-documentation/releases/releases-2020/oxid-eshop-622.rst

 * Paymorrow 2.0.3
 * PAYONE 1.3.1
 * PayPal 6.2.0
-* Summernote WYSIWIG editor and Media Gallery 2.3.0
+* WYSIWYG Editor + Mediathek 2.3.0
 * Visual CMS 3.4.0 (PE/EE)

 All changes to the compilation can be viewed in the following metapackage: `<https://github.com/OXID-eSales/oxideshop_metapackage_ce/compare/v6.2.1...v6.2.2>`_.